 The student may write it as, “Let’s donate a sum for this noble cause so that we can be proud of ourselves when our work is done.”
 Well, this is an example of Mosaic plagiarism.

 While it may not sound like plagiarism, using your previous work in a new piece of writing without permission is considered plagiarism.
 This includes papers from previous years, different courses, and even different schools (ie high school compared to college courses).

 It is one of the most common types of plagiarism committed by students.
 On occasions, the students neglect the need to cite his source or misquotes it.
 It is an instance of unintentional plagiarism.

 If the students do the citation but fail to do it correctly or unintentionally use similar phrases, that is called unintentional or accidental plagiarism.
-Though it is not done wilfully, it is still a punishable offense.
+Though it is not done willfully, it is still a punishable offense.

 Using paraphrased content from another writer’s work is also a type of plagiarism.
 If the student acknowledges the work rightly, then this will not be considered plagiarism.
 If the student wants to avoid the consequences of plagiarism, then he can either use his own words or give proper credit to the author.

 Example of paraphrasing plagiarism: “As late as the 18th century, the most common usage of the word ‘wilderness’ in the English language referred to landscapes that generally carried adjectives far different from the ones they attracted today.”

 The student may rephrase it as, “Before the 18th century, the word “wilderness” had very different associations than it does today.”
 It is an example of paraphrasing plagiarism.

 If the student use proper quotation mark to distinguish the part of the source material but fails to mention the author and work name properly, then this inaccurate